-The speed of the transaction, often less than one second, is ideal for someone who has to be somewhere in a hurry, and does not have much time to spare.
+The transaction speed, often less than one second, is ideal for someone who has to be somewhere in a hurry and does not have much time to spare.

-Mastercard contactless card system is very secure, but as with other card systems, also up to the cardholder to advise the financial institutions immediately, if suspicious activity on the account is detected, or if the card is lost or stolen.
+Mastercard contactless card system is very secure, but as with other card systems, it is also up to the cardholder to immediately advise the financial institutions if the suspicious activity on the account is detected or if the card is lost or stolen.

 Here are some of the security systems in place.

-Always keep your cards in a safe place when not in use, and keep a record of all your card numbers, expiry dates, and emergency phone numbers.
+Always keep your cards in a safe place when not in use and record all your card numbers, expiry dates, and emergency phone numbers.

-In spite of the fact that the US now has around 3 million new contactless capable terminals, consumer use is extremely poor.
-The main reason appears to be on the part of the issuing banks, who only managed to issue EMV chip cards in 2016, after being mandated to do so.
+Even though the US now has around 3 million new contactless capable terminals, consumer use is extremely poor.
+The main reason appears to be on the part of the issuing banks, who only managed to issue EMV chip cards in 2016 after being mandated to do so.

-More and more innovative technologies are being developed to drive sales, and reduce fraud in a scam-laden industry.
-However, unless the banks speed up the conversion to contactless cards, many US consumers will lose out on benefits.
+More and more innovative technologies are being developed to drive sales and reduce fraud in a scam-laden industry.
+However, unless the banks speed up converting to contactless cards, many US consumers will lose out on benefits.

 It still seems a long way to go before tap-and-go becomes the norm rather than the exception.